Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Thinking Caps.md

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall:2

 <br/>

 ### **Hazard**: Hats

 **Description**: Risk that hats will fall on floor and children will slip on them.

 **Affected People**: All

 **Before Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

-**Mitigation**: Make sure you know where hats are at all times and that children are not running around in a way that could be dangerous if hats fall.\r\nCall a first aider in the event of an injury.
+**Mitigation**: Make sure you know where hats are at all times and that children are not running around in a way that could be dangerous if hats fall.
+Call a first aider in the event of an injury.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2

 <br/>

 ### **Hazard**: Paper

 **Description**: Risk that children will cut themselves on paper edges.

 **Affected People**: children